 Its cultural heritage includes serving as an inspiration to famous writers like Victor Hugo, Lord Byron and Alexandre Dumas.

 The entrance fee to enter the Chateau is well worth it.
+Skip the lines and pre-book your tickets in advance.

 The chapel, similarly, still has its medieval decoration and the architecture of the basement would not seem out of place in a gothic cathedral.